Hachi (2009, Lasse Hallström) [NO]

 * Fun to see Basil Rathbone as surly Sherlock Holmes but I always thought the detective was kind of an asshole, and thus he remains in this sterile big-budget production.

 Hollow, overwritten, overacted Oscar bait has heaps of unsubtle Thoughts about repression, particularly in conjunction with same-sex attraction, and ties it all — in three distinct A Letter to Three Wives-style episodes — to Virginia Woolf (played by Nicole Kidman).
 Superficial as hell but mercifully short, and apart from some bizarre dialogue the performances aren’t awful.

 The Hours and Times (1992, Christopher Münch) [hr]

-A sparse, minimalistic black & white film, running just an hour, about the brief affair John Lennon had with Beatles manager Brian Epstein (alleged by Lennon himself in the ’70s) during an excursion to Barcelona in the spring of 1963.
+A sparse, minimalistic black & white film, running just an hour, speculating about the possibility of an affair between John Lennon and Beatles manager Brian Epstein during their excursion to Barcelona in the spring of 1963.
 Neither exploitative nor gentle, this is an arrestingly poetic and multilayered study of two unique men and a torment between them.
 The performances are adequate but it is the camerawork and writing that sell the story as the very truth it pretends — in a glib disclaimer — not to try to be; the characterization of Lennon particularly is hauntingly real.